-So in the case where $\rhogas^{-4/3} \grainsize^{1/3} \gg 1$, the variability will be higher for columns with lower density and larger grain-sizes with a strong dependence on the density and a weak dependence on the grain-size.
-However, when $\rhogas^{-4/3} \grainsize^{1/3} \ll 1$, the variability will be roughly similar at all densities and grain-sizes.
+So in the case where $\rhogas^{-4/3} \grainsize^{1/3} \gg 1$, the variability will be higher for columns with lower density and larger grain sizes with a strong dependence on the density and a weak dependence on the grain size.
+However, when $\rhogas^{-4/3} \grainsize^{1/3} \ll 1$, the variability will be roughly similar at all densities and grain sizes.

 In Figure \ref{fig:nh_varpdf}, we show the normalized PDF of the logarithmic surface density field for all times after the saturation of the RDIs and all sight-lines.
-From top to bottom, the total gas column density $N_\text{gas}$ in the simulation box corresponds to $10^{22}\text{cm}^{-2}$ and $10^{24}\text{cm}^{-2}$ respectively, and maximum grain-size is $0.01 \micron$ (left), $0.1 \micron$ (middle), $1 \micron$ (right).
-We omit the plots for larger column densities, but report that they are similar to the bottom left plot.
-As shown in the plots, the profile of the PDF's is highly non-gaussian with a narrow peaked core component and wings that sharply drop off, indicative of strongly enhanced fluctuations.
-The dust PDF is broader than that of the gas at lower column densities and higher grain-sizes, i.e. when the dust is not well-coupled with the gas.
-This difference in negligible for more obscured lines-of-sight ($\rm N_{H} \gtrsim 10^{24} \, cm^{-2}$), as the fluid is strongly coupled across the range of grain-sizes we consider.
+From top to bottom, the total gas column density $N_\text{gas}$ in the simulation box corresponds to $10^{22}\text{cm}^{-2}$ and $10^{24}\text{cm}^{-2}$ respectively, and maximum grain size is $0.01 \micron$ (left), $0.1 \micron$ (middle), $1 \micron$ (right).
+We omit the plots for larger column densities but report that they are similar to the bottom left plot.
+As shown in the plots, the profile of the PDFs is highly non-gaussian with a narrow peaked core component and wings that sharply drop off, indicative of strongly enhanced fluctuations.
+The dust PDF is broader than that of the gas at lower column densities and higher grain sizes, i.e. when the dust is not well-coupled with the gas.
+This difference is negligible for more obscured lines-of-sight ($\rm N_{H} \gtrsim 10^{24} \, cm^{-2}$), as the fluid is strongly coupled across the range of grain sizes we consider.